 In this presentation, I will argue, that news media territories emerge when there is a taken for granted assumption that certain media spaces and places are seen to represent collective ideas or values and enact rules, norms and ritualistic behavior, ultimately leading to a binary between insiders and outsiders.
 For media territories to exist, however, people must believe – albeit subconsciously - that certain media agents have the power to indeed lay claim to such places and spaces.

 Consequently, we must not see territory as natural, but cultural - a social product linked to desire, power, and identity.
 A media power position is useful here because discussions of space and place raise questions about the organization of media territories themselves, the unevenness and the distances they involve and the moments when media power is contested.
 It will outline the interdependence between place and media territory, drawing on exemplars from local media and critically engaging with the uber territorial battle between news media and social media juggernaut Facebook over news territory.

-Dr Kristy Hess is an academic at Deakin University, Australia who research focuses on the role and place of local media in a digital era.
+Dr Kristy Hess is an Associate Professor at Deakin University, Australia who research focuses on the role and place of local media in a digital era.
 She also examines the geographies of journalism in terms of media's relationship to boundary maintenance, place-making and power.